hugocpolos/Random-Forest/README.md

 #### Installing new dependencies to the virtual environment

-while not running the virtual env.
+while not running the virtual env:

 	> cd Pipfile_directory
 	> pipenv install package_name